 Sunday’s public sale from 10 a.m. – 5 p.m. began with attendees waiting for the doors to open.
-League Member Gwen Olney shared, “I was excited to see the positive response from the community!
+League member Gwen Olney shared, “I was excited to see the positive response from the community!
 There was a long line of shoppers waiting for the event to open!
 There were great bargains to be had, but it was also a wonderful community exchange.”
 The League welcomed approximately 400 Bargain Bash attendees throughout the day and completed 308 transactions.
-While clothing and jewelry at the staged ’boutique’ was popular, top selling products were definitely home décor and knick knacks.
-Public Sale attendee feedback included:
+While clothing and jewelry at the staged ’boutique’ was popular, top selling products were definitely home décor and knick-knacks.
+Public sale attendee feedback included:

 Donations from League members and the community began in June.
 More than 5,000 items ranging from adult and children’s clothing, baby supplies, home décor, holiday items, furniture and more were sorted, stored and priced in preparation for Bargain Bash weekend.
-Donations exceed expectations and the storage unit was quickly filled to the brim!
+Donations exceeded expectations and the storage unit was quickly filled to the brim!

-“The Bargain Bash committee was thrilled how well our first year turned out.
-It was great to see League’s donations be restored and sold to members of the entire Omaha community,” shared Bargain Bash Committee Chair, Kate Pitschka
+“The Bargain Bash Committee was thrilled how well our first year turned out.
+It was great to see League’s donations be restored and sold to members of the entire Omaha community,” shared Bargain Bash Committee Chair Kate Pitschka